rdeneau/formation-fsharp/en/fsharp-training-04-option-result.md

 #### Benefits 👍

-- Explicit, honest / partial operation
+- Explicit, honest regarding partial operation
   - No special value: `null`, `infinity`
   - No exception
 - Forces calling code to handle all cases: